nenjotsu/freest-api/README.md

 - feel free to add superheroes data

 # Contribution
-If you feel you want to contribute or any suggestion you have in mind please open an issue Follow me on github [@nenjotsu](https://github.com/nenjotsu)
+If you feel you want to contribute or any suggestion you have in mind please open an issue.

+Follow me on github [@nenjotsu](https://github.com/nenjotsu)